-1. The settlement of a claim which is made and filed before a judicial authority of either Contracting State competent to consider the claim according to its national law shall be recognized and enforced in the territory of the other Contracting State, after ascertaining that it is executable in the State in which it was concluded, and that it does not contain any provisions contravening the constitutional rules or public policy of the Requested State.
+1. The settlement of a claim which is made and filed before a judicial authority of either Contracting State competent to consider the claim according to its national law shall be recognized and enforced in the territory of the other Contracting State, after ascertaining that it is executable in the State in which it was concluded, and that it does not contain any provisions contravening the constitutional rules or public order of the Requested State.

-2. The party requesting recognition or execution of a settlement must submit an official copy and a certificate from the judicial authority stating the extent, if any, to which the decree has been satisfied or adjusted.
+2. The State requesting recognition or execution of a settlement must submit copy and a certificate from the judicial authority stating its final character and executability.